schleicher-dev/Sammlung/README.md

 ## Vision

 Sammlung has the vision to be the go-to NuGet package, when it comes to collections beyond the standard collections.

-We aim to deliver high-end default collection implementations as well as multiple options for specific collection types.
-Therefore the programmer has the choice to use a particular implementation if needed.
+We aim to deliver:
+ - high-end default collection implementations
+ - multiple options for a container type, if reasonable

-Moreover we are aiming for collections which perform on the file system.
-In this case we prefer cache oblivious algorithms.
+ - container types which operate memory-aware and perform on the file system, in this case we prefer cache-oblivious algorithms.

 For every collection class there should be a benchmark, testing the performance of the particular container.
 When possible we deliver theoretical bounds for the particular operations of a collection.

+## Contributing

+We encourage everyone to contribute to this project.
+Open-source lives from participation!
+If you're not a programmer, you can help translating documentations.
+If you're a graphic artist you may help us with illustrations.
+If you're not familiar with C#, do code reviews with us.
+If you're a theoretical computer scientists, help us calculating bounds.
+If you encounter a bug, a vulnerability, a code quality issue, report it!
+Every input is welcome.

+If you'd like to donate to us.
+Point out a platform where someone can donate to us.
+I currently have no clue about this topic.

 ## Provided Collections